Top Human Skills Healthcare Teams Need to Thrive in the Age of AI

 How AI Is Transforming Workforce Development in 2026 (With Real Use Cases)

-March 2, 2026Stop Calling It Onboarding.
+April 13, 2026Stop Calling It Onboarding.
 Start Calling It What It Actually Is: Your First Test as an Employer.

 I have spent 25 years partnering with some of the world's largest organizations to design learning programs.
 Hundreds of thousands of learners across every industry you can think of.
 And in all that time, one thing has stayed stubbornly consistent: many companies still treat onboarding as a formality rather than a foundation.